A journey through time

 It's hard to imagine the Abbey as a church in its current layout, but look closer and you'll spot scarring on the walls where once a transept stood, secret doorways and stairs that no longer lead anywhere.
 Archways and pillars, now built into walls, give a nod towards the building's monastic past.

-Beginning in the Nave Gallery, which houses the newly verified Rembrandt self portrait, you'll walk in the footsteps of monks, sailors and servants as you journey through rooms from a panelled Tudor chamber to a cosy Georgian dining room.
+You'll walk in the footsteps of monks, sailors and servants as you journey through rooms from a panelled Tudor chamber to a cosy Georgian dining room.
 Imagine yourself cooking in the kitchen which boasts features from Elizabethan to Victorian times, and marvel at the original tiled floor in the great hall.

 Don't miss Drake's drum in the Treasures gallery, said to beat when England is in danger.